Tekken Tag Tournament 2: Downloadable content

 Music and cutscenes from all previous Tekken games for use in "Tekken Tunes" was also announced be released as DLC, titled the "Tekken Tag 2 Bonus Pack".
 Music from the original Tekken, Tekken 2, Tekken 3 and Tekken Tag Tournament were released on October 9, 2012, and the music from Tekken 4, Tekken 5 and Tekken 6 was released on October 23, 2012.
 The ending movie packs from the former four games were released the same day.
 Movies from the latter three games were released on November 20, 2012.
 Unlike character and pre-order DLC, the music and ending movies come with a fee that is cheaper if the content is downloaded in packs rather than separately.

-ReceptionTekken Tag Tournament 2 has been met with a positive critical response, with aggregating review website Metacritic assigning the Wii U version 83/100, Xbox 360 version 83/100 and PlayStation 3 version 82/100.
-During its first month of sale, it shifted 840,000 copies in Europe and Japan.
-As of January 2013, 1.35 million copies have been sold worldwide.
-By March 2013 the game had sold 1.5 million copies worldwide.
-The game reached number 2 in the UK sales charts.